bbauska/Coursera-Bootstrap/readme.md

-I say, "A" and then to this A, I give the href as index.HTML and then include that into my first breadcrumb and then after this, the next one that I\'m going to include is another list item and the second list item I will apply the class as breadcrumb item and active.
+I say, "A" and then to this A, I give the href as index.HTML and then include that into my first breadcrumb and then after this, the next one that I&apos;m going to include is another list item and the second list item I will apply the class as breadcrumb item and active.

-Note the use of the active class here and then inside there I will say "about us" I don\'t need a link here because I\'m already on the page so that doesn\'t need to be included for this list item.
+Note the use of the active class here and then inside there I will say "about us" I don&apos;t need a link here because I&apos;m already on the page so that doesn&apos;t need to be included for this list item.

-Let\'s save the changes, so you can see how the breadcrumb has been introduced into this particular About Us page here.
+Let&apos;s save the changes, so you can see how the breadcrumb has been introduced into this particular About Us page here.

-Let\'s go and take a look at the resulting webpage.
+Let&apos;s go and take a look at the resulting webpage.

 Going to my webpage, you can now see that the color of the navbar has now changed to the dark purple which are introduced through the CSS and